-A BOGO coupon, in the context of online sales with WooCommerce, is a coupon that your customers can use to redeem one of these deals.
+A BOGO coupon, in the context of online sales with WooCommerce, is a coupon that your customers can use to redeem one of these types of deals.

 In WooCommerce, it’s actually not possible to run a BOGO style promotion with just the core coupon features.
-You will need an extension that adds the features needed to the store.
+You will need an extension that adds the extra BOGO features needed to the store.